 Margaret Lake is led by a management team rife with resource exploration experience.
-This includes CEO Paul Brockington, who has over 50 years of experience in the field, and VP of Exploration Buddy Doyle, who is a former exploration manager for Kennecott Utah Copper, a division of Rio Tinto (ASX:RIO,LSE:RIO,NYSE:RIO).
+This includes CEO Jared Lazerson, who has worked in the mining and technology industries since 1994, and VP of Exploration Buddy Doyle, who is a former exploration manager for Kennecott Utah Copper, a division of Rio Tinto (ASX:RIO,LSE:RIO,NYSE:RIO).
 He is also known for having led the team that discovered the Diavik diamond deposits in the Northwest Territories between 1994 and 1995.

 - Two projects in safe and stable jurisdiction of NWT, Canada

 - Margaret Lake project nine kilometers away from newest Canadian diamond mine: Gahcho Kué

 - Diagras project with 13 previously uncovered kimberlites with potential for more

 - Experienced management team with extensive insight in diamond exploration in the NWT

 Flagship: Margaret Lake Property

 Located in the NWT, the company’s wholly owned Margaret Lake property consists of 23 mineral claims totaling 23,199 hectares.
 The project is located nearby existing diamond mines in the Kennady Lake field, which is unusual in that all of the kimberlites discovered on it to date are diamond bearing.